Here is a quick summary …

 What is a bitmap image?

-A bitmap image is made up of countless tiny coloured pixels/dots set in rows and columns to create a photo realistic image or drawing.
+A bitmap image is made up of tiny coloured pixels/dots set in rows and columns to create a photo realistic image or drawing.
 The quality, overall size and sharpness of a bitmap image relies on the resolution (dots per inch – dpi) because bitmap images are resolution dependant.
 Bitmap images can be either high or low resolution.

 High resolution images have more coloured dots (300dpi) and this allows for greater detail and colour subtleness.
 Most commonly used for printing photo realistic results.
 File sizes are typically larger.

 Low resolution images have less dots (72dpi) and less colour detail.
 Most commonly used for online purposes.
 Compared to high res, low resolution images are much smaller in file size.

 What is a logo redraw?

-Perfectly tracing over a bitmap logo (jpg) within a vector based program (Illustrator).
+Perfectly tracing over a bitmap logo (say a .jpg) within a vector based program (like Adobe Illustrator).
 Once the redrawing has been completed, the bitmap image is removed and the redrawn logo is saved as a perfect true vector EPS image.
 All the properties of a vector EPS now apply to this redrawn logo.
 The best and most accurate way to redraw a logo is by hand using the pen tool.

 What is the difference between CMYK, RGB and PMS colours?